 High Audit Cost

-All of the issues presented here are readily resolved.
+All of the issues presented here can be readily resolved.
 Employers and safety professionals need to demand improved and alternative measurement systems.
 The systems need to be credible, flexible and affordable.
 They need to challenge all employers to continue to improve and not paralyze them by setting the bar too low.
 Employers need to demand a good return on their program assessment requirements just as they would require on other aspects of their business.
 Current research is telling us that there is much more to health and safety success than the basic elements advocated by W. H. Heinrich 86 years ago.
-It is time to act upon current research and provide participating companies with measurement approaches that challenge them and yield opportunities for continuous improvement.
+It is time to act upon current research and provide participating companies with measurement approaches that challenge them and yield more opportunities for continuous improvement.